 Before you run away looking for some hardcore keto blogger, let me ask you this.

 Have you ever worked out on a low-carb diet and felt dizzy or had low-energy?

 Because I’m a personal trainer and I have learned to enjoy exercise, I have tested my endurance and energy levels on low-vs-high carb days.

-On days where my workouts were preceded by a whole-grain piece of toast or some rolled oats, my energy levels were amazing.
+On days when my workouts were preceded by a whole-grain piece of toast or some rolled oats, my energy levels were amazing.

 Compared to days where I only ate eggs or any other low-fat breakfast, I had more power, more energy, and more stamina.